-- 40% to state schools (34 million)
+- 40% went to state schools

-- 15% to the state police ($12.7 million)
+- 15% went to the state police

-- 5% to Oregon Health Authority ($4.25 million).
+- 5% went to the Oregon Health Authority for alcohol and drug abuse prevention

 No Wasting Money on Prohibition Funds

-Another advantage of legal weed states is that they no longer waste money on debates whether recreational or medical cannabis should be legalized.
+Another advantage of legal weed states is that they no longer waste money on debates on whether recreational or medical cannabis should be legalized.

-Low Crime Rates
+Lower Crime Rates